 The SPARK Protocol Handler (SPH) to provide a universal software solution for sensor connectivity via DoD standards

-The SPARK PH is currently in use by the DoD and under consideration by CBRN sensor vendors for its plug and play (PnP) interface design.
-Integrating non-conforming sensor protocols and adding new specifications and interfaces for sensor integration is a core expertise of RTI.
+The SPARK Protocol Handler is currently in use by the DoD and under consideration by CBRN sensor vendors for its plug-and-play (PnP) interface design.